realdivinetech/vpn-detection-app/README.md

   - Includes distance mismatch (>100 km) and country mismatch between GPS and IP location.
 - Bot/Automation Detection (+35)

-The confidence score is capped at 100.
-A VPN/proxy detection is flagged if the confidence score is 50 or higher, or if any critical flags (WebRTC leak, location mismatch, bot detection, fingerprint mismatch) are true.
-**Confidence Levels:**
-- 0-30%: Low risk (likely legitimate user)
-- 31-50%: Medium risk (requires attention)
-- 51-70%: High risk (likely using anonymization)
-- 71-100%: Very high risk (confirmed VPN/proxy)

 ## Fallback Logic